 still breathing threats and murder against the disciples of the Lord,

 Galatians 1:13 and Philippians 3:6 also report Saul’s persecution of the church.
 He intended to stamp out the young church.
-On his way to persecute Christians in Damascus, Paul encountered something unanticipated.
+On his way to persecute Christians in Damascus, Saul encountered something unanticipated.

 went to the high priest [Caiaphas]

-Saul requested the high priest for legal permission to prosecute the church.
+Saul requested of the high priest legal permission to prosecute the church.

 and asked letters from him to the synagogues of Damascus,

-Saul sought legal permission from the high priest to extradite Christians to Jerusalem, who fled to Damascus.
+Saul sought legal permission from the high priest to extradite to Jerusalem those Christians who fled to Damascus.
 He needed authorization to carry out his dire deed.

 Damascus was an important commercial trade center between Egypt and Mesopotamia.
 The location of Damascus is in modern-day Syria.
 It was a six-day walk from Jerusalem to Damascus.
 The city was about 135 miles from Jerusalem.